WatsonLab/KOunt/README.md

 ```
 snakemake -k --ri --use-conda all_without_RNA --cores 8
 ```

+## Estimated run times and memory usage
+The average run time and maximum memory used by each of the rules on the 10 samples from the KOunt manuscript is available [here](https://github.com/WatsonLab/KOunt/wiki/KOunt-run-times-and-memory-use).

 ## Options
 The following options can be amended in the config.yaml file: